Condo Insurance rates increased over 50% in 2022. We can ensure your Luxury Condo Unit in South Florida with hurricane.

 Call us today at 954-454-9599 for a quote.

-Florida Condo Unit Insurance Policy (HO-6) is a necessary policy to protect your personal possessions located inside your condominium unit.
+Florida Condo Unit Insurance Policy (HO-6) is a necessary policy to protect your personal possessions located within your condo unit 4 walls.
 Many condo unit owners have an impression that the master association insurance policy covers their interior condo and their personal items.
 Unfortunately, this is not true.

-The master insurance policy controlled by the condominium association typically consists of covering the property structures and common areas only.
-In other words, if a nature hurricane damages the building roof, the loss would be covered by your association, but if a hurricane causes damages inside your own condo unit, in this situation there is NO coverage by the association master Insurance policy.
+The master insurance policy controlled by the condominium association typically covers only the building structures and common areas.
+In other words, if a named hurricane damages the building roof, the loss would be covered by your association insurance policy, but if a hurricane cause damages inside your own condo unit, in this situation there is NO coverage by the association master Insurance policy.

-Therefore, to protect your condo unit structure and your personal property, certainly, you need a condo unit insurance or HO-6 policy, because it covers everything that is inside the four walls of your condo unit.
+to protect your condo unit structure and your personal property, certainly, you need a condo unit insurance or HO-6 policy, because it covers unit structures within the four walls of your condo unit.
+Common causes of losses in Florida are:

 What type of condos we can insure: